PeanutsPenguin/Malloc/README.md

 # Malloc

-School Project, Reproduce the malloc function
+This project is a school project to understand how the function malloc works in backend and reproduce it